 MHz-wide spws centered on a particular line in baseband 1, and simultaneously use a broadband time division multiplexing mode (or TDM mode - see Chapter 5) for all the other basebands.
-It is possible to have multiple FDM spws within each baseband, described in Section 6.3.2 below; however, currently the underlying resolution of all spws within the same baseband has to be equal.
+It is possible to have multiple Frequency division mode (FDM - also see Chapter 5) spws within each baseband, described in Section 6.3.2 below; however, currently the underlying resolution of all spws within the same baseband has to be equal.
 Different spectral averaging is allowed however within the spws.
-The spectral setups of the correlators and the spectrometer are - to the user - effectively the same, with the ACA Correlator and the ACA spectrometer having the same allowable spectral functions as the 64-input Correlator.
+The spectral setups of the correlators and the spectrometer are - to the user - effectively the same, with the ACA Correlator and the ACA Spectrometer having the same allowable spectral functions as the 64-input Correlator.